 Expectations on Class Attendance and Courtesy: Though I do not include a formal attendance grade contribution to your final grade, you are expected to attend class and there will be unannounced, intermittent point-carrying assignments or activities that occur in lecture and discussion.
 Additionally, I most certainly expect you to conduct yourself like a polite adult at all times in my classes.
-Disruptive behavior, as determined solely and subjectively by me, the professor, can result in your removal from the lecture or discussion section that day and removal of any points earned for that day.
+Disruptive behavior, as determined solely and subjectively by me, the professor, or whomever is leading the class at that time, can result in your removal from the lecture or discussion section that day and removal of any points earned for that day.